-Your Brand’s Guide to Circular Design in 2022
+Your Brand’s Guide to Circular Design in 2025

 The world needs a solution to its sustainability crisis.
 Climate change has been caused, in part, by-products that have had disposability designed into their life cycle, entering landfill every day, increasing emissions, and damaging ecosystems the world over.
-Circular design can help rectify the problems our linear economy, which follows a pattern of design, use, and disposal is causing us.
+Circular design can help rectify the problems our linear economy, which follows a pattern of design, use, and disposal, is causing us.

 Circular design involves much more than rethinking individual products or services, as it has the potential to redefine how an entire organisation operates.
 Everyone in the design industry has the opportunity to support the transition to a circular economy where waste and pollution are eliminated, products and materials are reused, and natural systems are regenerated by design.